 Self-service adoption.
 The portal and Freddy AI self-service are more intuitive for non-technical users.
 For teams where high self-service adoption matters, Freshservice’s UX is a real advantage.

 AI accessibility.
 Freddy AI works from day one on Pro.
-No lengthy training data setup.
+No lengthy training-data setup.
 For teams that want practical AI without a complex project, Freshservice delivers it faster.

 Where JSM Wins